17 Secrets Olive Garden Doesn’t Want You to Know

 Some of the food is frozen

 The soups are made in-house daily—but all the desserts are frozen.
 The pasta, however, is made to order.
 The restaurant only uses microwaves for heating dipping sauces and warming desserts.
 Otherwise, everything is pan fried, deep fried, or grilled.
+Find out why you need to cook your pasta in red wine.

 The menu is not entirely authentic